-Definition of agnostic technology?
+Definition of technology agnostic?

-Agnostic technology has a distinct definition in the IT sector.
+Technology Agnostic has a distinct definition in the IT sector.
 Agnostic technology entails that something has no limitations to what it knows.
 It allows something to function accurately without knowing the basic details.
 As with the notion of interoperability with which tolling is very common.

-Agnostic systems are normally enabled either by compliance with generally used standards or added elements like coding, that will allow one system to function in diverse environments.
+Agnostic systems are normally enabled either by compliance with generally used standards or added elements like coding, which will allow one system to function in diverse environments.
 Also, if you stress part of the ‘not limited’ you will start to see the ability to tolling and move from Huxley’s metaphysical context to a physical one.

-Agnostic technology solution has three elements and they are Platform, Protocol , and Device.
+Agnostic technology solution has three elements, and they are Platform, Protocol, and Device.
 To be technology agnostic in the contemporary tolling is the ability not to know everything, work with anything, and have no limitations whatsoever.

-Things to expect from a tech agnostic partner?
+Things to expect from a tech agnostic partner